KNU-LG/frontend/README.md

 > REACT_APP_BASE_URL = http://your-server-address

-Create a .env file in the root directory of the project, and Add the above line to the file.
+Create a `.env` file in the root directory of the project, and add the above line to the file.
-Replace http://your-server-address with the actual server URL.
+Replace `http://your-server-address` with the actual server URL.

 > npm run build